devchallenges-io/curriculum/3-javascript/challenges/group_1/3-guess-the-word.md

 - Show a '🎉 Success' alert when the user correctly guesses the word.

-Here is an example of how you can implement a music player app using vanilla JavaScript.
+Here is an example of how you can implement a guess the word app using vanilla JavaScript.

 ```javascript
 // script.js